This page is designed to answer the following questions:

 It should only be used as an absolute last resort to ensure the safety of the individual or others and even then, the least restrictive option should be used.

-Many care workers will not need to use restrictive practices in their day-to-day work, although it is important to understand that some fairly innocuous practices that were considered the norm a few decades ago are considered restrictive today.
+It is important to understand that some practices that were considered the norm a few decades ago are considered restrictive practice today.
 For example:

 - Having guard rails on a bed to protect an individual from falling out but also restricting them from getting out of bed on their own